Actyv/Actyv-BootCamp/README.md

 ```
 const options = {
     usernameField: process.env.USERNAME_FIELD,
     password: process.env.PASSWORD_FIELD
 };
 ```

-In usernameField and password we need to assign them with the properties in which username and password is coming from the request.
+In usernameField and password, we need to assign them with the properties in which username and password is coming from the request.
 Like for eg. from the frontend if you are sending the username through "email" object and password through "password" like

 ```
 {
     email: "lazy-developer@email.com",
     password: "toolazytoset"
 }
 ```